tmatti/resume/README.md

 Athens, GA, USA

 ## Summary
 I am a professional full stack software engineer with 10+ years experience building web apps and distributed systems in Elixir, Ruby, and .NET.
-My skills are truly full stack as I have experience building frontends, monoliths, distributed micro-services, SQL and NoSQL databases, server-less functions, and even DevOps.
+My skills are truly full stack as I have experience building frontends, distributed micro-services, monoliths, SQL and NoSQL databases, server-less functions, and even some DevOps.

 ## Skills
 ### Programming Languages